Tag: Bay Area

 Springtime on Foot

 I love the early warm days of springtime with temperatures in the mid-70s and green hills all throughout the landscape.
-Today’s blog post is more about aggregating snapshots rather than telling a particular journey’s narrative.
-Some of the best hiking happens after the sun goes down.
-The vibrant colors of the city lights twinkling below… Read more
+Today’s blog post is more about aggregating snapshots rather than telling a particular journey’s narrative.… Read more

 • Easter: Our Season Opener